Skip to content

 The two women were an instant force of nature, their shared vision and complementary skills creating an unstoppable bond.
 Mehnert, the tireless community builder and advocate for people, planet, and prosperity through her company ALLY Energy, found a perfect partner in Garaizar, the savvy investor and trailblazer in energy transition venture capital.
 Garaizar, with her extensive experience from the Houston Angel Network to the Texas Medical Center Venture Fund, was a champion for underrepresented innovators and a catalyst for turning climate-focused ideas into reality.
 Her work in establishing Greentown Labs in Houston in 2021 provided the fertile ground for a new generation of energy startups to flourish.

 In 2022, Mehnert's company, ALLY Energy, honored former Mayor Turner with the first-ever Lifetime Achievement GRIT Award for his work in climate and energy Lifetime Achievement GRIT Award for his work in climate and energy.
-Mayor Pro-Tem, Dave Martin, and Climate Ambassador, Carol Smith did the honors of reading the proclamation and declaring Mayor Sylvester Turner Day.
+Mayor Pro-Tem, Dave Martin, and Climate Ambassador, Carol Smith, did the honors of reading the proclamation and declaring Mayor Sylvester Turner Day.

-Along the way, Juliana and Katie embarked on a mission to create something unique for Houston: Houston Energy & Climate Week, a platform to showcase the city’s leadership in the evolving energy landscape.
+Along the way, Juliana and Katie embarked on a mission to create something unique for Houston to honor Mayor Turner's ask: Houston Energy & Climate Week, a platform to showcase the city’s leadership in the evolving energy landscape.
 They traveled the globe, visiting cities like London, New York, and San Francisco to learn from their climate and energy week models.
-They engaged with a diverse coalition of stakeholders—government officials, media personalities, startup founders, corporate executives, academics, and the wider Houston community.

-From these extensive consultations, a powerful and unifying concept emerged: Houston does hard things.
+A powerful and unifying concept emerged: Houston does hard things.

 In 2025, the team rebranded the HECW mark and expanded the conversation across Houston to include the entire community with space, medicine, sports, AI, energy & climate.
 The “Power of &" demonstrates that it's all possible, and that Houston is where America is going to sort itself out.